Trusted WordPress tutorials, when you need them most.

 Next, you will need to log in to your WordPress.org account.

-If you don’t have an account, then you will need to sign up first.
+If you don’t have an account, you must sign up first.

 Login to WordPress account